 Professional photographers bring their skills to work every time they step behind a camera.
 Visual communication and expression are key, as is the ability to express one's talents in a unique way.
 Basic abilities like visual color discrimination and arm-hand steadiness further help photographers across all genres.
 Training or mentoring ability may also come in handy, particularly if a photographer becomes successful to the point where he or she wants to hire an assistant.

-More than 50,000 photographers were at work in the U.S. in 2010, according to BLS data.
-More than half worked for themselves and many of these had contracts with businesses such as advertising agencies, magazines, websites and more.
+Photographers may work with businesses such as advertising agencies, magazines, websites and more.
 Others might run their own portrait studios, provide stock photos for agencies or work for other photographers or photography studios.